secretstartups/handbook/support/license-and-renewals/workflows/managers_working_with_extensions.html.md

 {:toc .hidden-md .hidden-lg}

-## How to move urgent L&R escalations forward
+## How to move urgent L&R starred tickets forward

 ### Self-Managed

-**:warning: NOTE:** Under no circumstances are Support Managers allowed to create brand-new licenses as a response to an escalation.
+**:warning: NOTE:** Under no circumstances are Support Managers allowed to create brand-new licenses as a response to a [starred ticket](/handbook/support/internal-support/support-ticket-attention-requests.html).
 Any non-trial license must be handled by the L&R team.

 1. Is the request for a license extension, grace period extension, temporary license, temporary key, or trial license?
 These all have the same next-step:
     - This needs a [trial license generation](/handbook/support/license-and-renewals/workflows/self-managed/trials.html).